 About the wine:

-This 40-year-old NV Tawny Port, bottled in 2015, is a blend of grape varieties with 135 grams of residual sugar per liter.
-Very fresh, very elegant, and relatively young for a 40-year-old, it is only moderately complex for its age, a bit light on the molasses notes, so to speak.
-However, its youth and nutty nuances are quite magnificent in themselves.
+The 40-year-old NV Tawny Port, bottled in 2015, is a blend of grape varieties with 135 grams of residual sugar per liter.
+Very fresh, very elegant, and relatively young for a 40-year-old, it is only moderately complex for its age—a bit light on molasses notes, so to speak.
+However, its youth and nutty nuances are quite magnificent in their own right.
 Lively and delicious, it offers an alluring touch of sweetness.
 2016–2065

 Wine Enthusiast